France in the Eurovision Song Contest 2008: At Eurovision

 It was announced in September 2007 that the competition's format would be expanded to two semi-finals in 2008.
-According to the rules, all nations with the exceptions of the host country and the "Big Four" (France, Germany, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top nine songs from each semi-final as determined by televoting progress to the final, and a tenth was determined by back-up juries.
+According to the rules, all nations with the exceptions of the host country and the "Big Four" (France, Germany, Spain, and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top nine songs from each semi-final as determined by televoting progress to the final, and a tenth was determined by back-up juries.
 As a member of the "Big 4", France automatically qualified to compete in the final on 24 May 2008.
 In addition to their participation in the final, France is also required to broadcast and vote in one of the two semi-finals.
 During the semi-final allocation draw on 24 January 2008, France was assigned to broadcast and vote in the second semi-final on 22 May 2008.

 In France, the second semi-final was broadcast on France 4 with commentary by Peggy Olmi and Yann Renoard, while the final was broadcast live on France 3 with commentary by Jean-Paul Gaultier and Julien Lepers, as well as via radio on France Bleu with commentary by François Kevorkian.
-The French spokesperson, who announced the French votes during the final, was Cyril Hanouna.
+France Télévisions appointed Cyril Hanouna as its spokesperson to announce the French votes during the final.